Do you go through periods where your healthy lifestyle choices have gone out the window and you feel like you can’t get back into them again?

 Keep setting your alarm to exercise first thing in the morning.
 The morning will come when you’ll decide that the feeling of disappointment in yourself that happens as a result of going back to sleep is not worth the temporary discomfort of getting out of your bed to exercise.

 Keep making healthy food choices as best as you can and as often as you can.
-Eventually these healthy choices will start to characterize your diet as a whole and healthy eating will become the norm and not the exception.
+Eventually these healthy choices will start to characterise your diet as a whole and healthy eating will become the norm and not the exception.

 You can do it, the power to choose well is in all of us!